Huegoxaga/notes/finance/README.md

        - Deleted securities are replaced by other securities that meet the index criteria.
 The deletion and insertion of securities to an index can also be at the subjective judgment of a committee
        - When a security is added to an index, its price tends to rise as portfolio managers tracking index buys the security, the prices of deleted securities tend to fall as portfolio managers sell them
        - Reconstitution also requires that the weights on the returns of other index stocks be adjusted to conform to the desired weighting scheme
+  - The uses of market indexes
+    1. provide a gauge of investor confidence or market sentiment by looking at the trend of the indexes
+       - A broader market index are more appropriate for this purpose
+    2. can be a measure of the risk and return of an asset class by studying the historical returns of a index to estimate the expected return and standard deviation of returns for a market
+       - useful when optimizing portfolio allocation
+    3. can be used as a measure of beta and to determine the systematic risk adjusted return by comparing the expected returns with the actual stock returns
+    4. can be used to benchmark a manager's performance
+       - the chosen benchmark index should be consistent with the manager's investment approach and style on the market the manager operates in
+    5. can serve as model portfolios for index funds or ETFs
+       - Index funds and ETFs allow investors to gain exposure to a particular index
+       - There are index mutual funds and some private portfolios that are structured to match the return of an index as well

 ### Fixed Income Securities